commanderx16/x16-emulator/README.md

 ### iPad Build

-Using Xcode open the project file in the emulator xcode directory.
+Using Xcode open the project file in the emulator Xcode directory.
-A copy of the framework source required is included as a zip file (frameworks.zip).
+A copy of the framework source required is included as a zip file (Frameworks.zip).
 Extract it in place before building.

 Choose your device or simulator and press run.